 The different macroeconomic contexts of the company's activity create particular development environments; accordingly, a process of developing a reporting system is a dynamic process where its phases can be extended or reduced as a consequence of the particular development environments.
 Generally, composed of the following steps.
-First of all, its identification of information needs; then, its identification of the information sources; next, its integration phase of information resources; then, its preparation of the report; after that, its identification needs; last of all, its validation of the report.
+First of all, its identification of information needs; then, its identification of the information context; after that, its identification of the information sources; next, its integration phase of information resources; then, its preparation of the report; after that, its identification of report visualisation needs; last of all, its validation of the report.

 The decision maker of a company has to have a set of tools and techniques capable of providing functional mechanism strategic management.
 These tools represent a reporting system and the mensuration system of specific indicators.
 Consequently, all the information deems useful to understand better the business trend and support decision makers in making faster and more rational decisions.

 Report generation is a standard application of business intelligence software.
 BI products can seamlessly generate reports for internal stakeholders and automate critical tasks for analysts.
 Thus, company managers can identify and modify corporate strategies and processes, supported by indicators provided in real time, which help guide choices, based on particular and measured elements.